Course planning pitfalls

 Limiting the time your course will consume daily and keeping a leash on how long it will take will help increase its likelihood of succeed.
 Keep your written content to an easily manageable length, and ignite the interest in reading that written content.
 Some help the Blog Topic Generator gives you intriguing things to talk about.

-It can be difficult to have anyone commit to anything long-term these days — even a short-term commitment can be challenging.
+It can be hard to get anyone to make a long-term commitment these days because even short-term commitments often feel difficult.
 With short video tutorials that learners can quickly view during breaks at work, a condensed course is easy to consume and digest.

 2. Not laying a solid foundation